Aswath0929/final_assignment/README.md

 # Final Assignment

+You’ve built the arm.
+You’ve given the system perception.
+Now it’s time to make StarkOS connect the dots.
+In this assignment, the robotic arm and the ball stop existing as separate problems and start operating as one integrated system.
+Ball data flows through ROS, drives control decisions, and directly shapes motion.
+No scripts.
+No isolation.
+Just perception, coordination, and execution fused into a single, responsive machine — exactly how Stark would build it.

 Let's take our ending file after week3 as a starting code and we need to make modifications to that file

 First of all picking up a red ball is hard, so let's make red cylinder